divio/divio-cloud-docs/how-to/debug-dependency-conflict.rst

 In example above, we have a strong clue.
 The most firmly-pinned of these requirements is ``==1.8.18``.
 All the others are more loosely pinned.
-That suggests that Django 1.8.18 has been specificed for a good reason.
+That suggests that Django 1.8.18 has been specified for a good reason.

 In this example, searching through the log for ``Django==1.8.18`` will reveal::